teeross/algorithmic-collusion-with-duopoly-and-oligopoly/README.md

 # Algorithmic Collusion Replication with Duopoly and Oligopoly models

 Replication of Artificial Intelligence, Algorithmic Pricing, and Collusion
-    by: Calvano, Calzolari, Denicolò (2020) in Python
+    by: Calvano, Calzolari, Denicolò (2020) with Python
     at: https://www.aeaweb.org/articles?id=10.1257/aer.20190623

 Original code for duopoly model: